wolfman616/AKAI-APC40-Autohotkey-Script/README.md

 Playing WMP Indicator and Paused / stopped flashing LED

-skip tracks directly to specific offset when traversing playlist with D Pad
+WMP transport assigned to Xfader by default when no Xfader mappings exist (very handy) skip tracks directly to specific offset when traversing playlist with D Pad (SkipD)

-Search For WMP Currently playng in Soulseek having stripped te
+AutoSearch For WMP Currently playng in Soulseek and clipboard

 Display brightness control